project-chip/connectedhomeip/src/tools/interop/idt/README.md

         -   A single `abort` message and no further output in the terminal.
         -   Failure with a relevant stack trace in the terminal.
         -   A prompt to allow the application access to bluetooth.

+## Thread

+Thread captures require a compatible devkit.
+The thread implementation in this tool currently targets the `Maker Diary nrf52840-MDK` (NOT the dongle version).

 ## Raspberry Pi installation